HectorSchreiner/RustyRhythm/README.md

 Once compiled, the target files are ready to be used in the `pkg` folder.
 And this is the folder you import as the extension.

 # How To Use
 Install the extension with the above steps.
 Once the extension is running in the browser, everything should work.
-The features can be editted from a config file, and toggled on and off by clicking the button in the extensions dropdown menu
+The features can be editted from a config file, and toggled on and off by clicking the button in the extensions dropdown menu.

 # Features
-- **Highlighting**: Highligths important keywords
+- **Highlighting**: Highligths **important** keywords.
-- **Formatting**:
+- **Formatting**: Format the text, by creating spacing, and newlines.
+- **Keyboard Shortcuts**: Might be implemented.

 # Contributions